 "Barry was well-loved by all who met and cared for him, and he is greatly missed.

 "We continue to take this sad case extremely seriously.
-We are working closely with all of the relevant authorities, and will consider any appropriate lessons that should be learnt.
+We are working closely with all of the relevant authorities, and will consider any appropriate lessons we should learn from.

 Mr Dodson grew up in Walton on Thames, where his family still live, before going into care at the age of 20.